killeymic/Flare-DiscordBot/README.md

 Although this version is *self-hosted* only, we have a hosted version in the works that will have features similar to Dyno or Mee6.

+Installation requires no more than the knowledge to unzip a file, although a basic understanding of Java will make this an even more powerful tool.